pondrejk/dizzer/chap-vis_challenges-density.md

 processing difficulties ... technological filter - screen resolution limits, infrastructure limits -- not all datapoints can be shown. cognitive filter -- not all can be processed, how to define and check automatically?

+In the following sections, whe will focus on two kinds of cartographic difficulties that arrise from processing heavy load of big data, namely dealing with density and dealing with change.

+The visual problem posed by high density of point data is easy to imagine (for example from fig...).
+Some basc data visualisation methods may be immune to this (barcharts, pie charts), but positional types of visualisation like scatterplots and maps are hit heavily by this.

 ![**Fig.** Big data scatterplot on the left and big data parallel coordinate plot on the right.
 A tongue-in-cheek reflection on human perceptual limits, modified after @fischer2015why.](imgs/bd-diagrams-joke.png)

 # Congestions + Data reduction methods

 ## Avoiding aggregation

+Visual conflicts of diplayed symbology is nothing uncommon in thematic cartography and there are several more or less scalable approaches to mitigaing the issue without the need to aggragate.

+Adjusting symbology properties is possibly simplest first solution.
+Conflicts in the map field are largely caused by conflicting symbology rather than conflicting location.
+For point features more than for others the sybology naturally covers up more space than the real spatial extent of the penomenon, think of thematic map methods such as propotional symbol maps.
+Classical techniques to deal with it range form adjusting symbol scales to reduce overlays, setting the drawing order (smallest symbols on the top) to make all symbols visible to symbol displacement possibly with leading lines pointing to correct location (all automatable to a degree quite well) sometimes combined also with downplaying the basemap to reduce the conflict with spatial context.

+TODO (image?)

+Often the visually problematic areas do not span through the entire map field as suggested by the fig...
+Rather there are some clusters of concentrated symbols with high overlay and the rest of the field is distinguishable without treatment.
+Static (paper) maps deal with such clusters by inseting another fmap field with higher zoom level focused on the problematic area (which is a practice that could be imho applied also in web maps).
+For dynamic (web) mapping we are not confined by a fixed scale, therefor we can zoom in at the areas of interest.
+This might suggest that cartograher shoul leave such clusters without treatment, even though they are unreadable at the general resolution scale they suggest that there is something interesting going on it such areas ans invite user to zoom in.

+In thematic cartography we are interested not only in displayin where individual objects are located but also we want to observe the associated attribute to study the spatial pattern.
+Highly concentrated areas...

 - resolving conflicts -- long tradition in cartography, but how scalable and automatable?
 Spatial displacement techniques (non-cartographical) -- jittering @trutschl2003intelligently, topological distortion @keim2010generalized -- expanding (like cartogram for scatterplots)
 - minification of symbols + downplaying or reducing the backgroud